 The other half of the equation is retention.
 It blows me away that most people aren’t talking about this.
 When we think of customer retention, we approach the term as if it’s negative, even though the word itself is inherently positive.
 We tend to solely think of retention from a defensive standpoint.
 “How do we keep this customer that’s trying to leave us?”
 Rather than going on the offense and saying “this customer has demonstrated success with our product/service, how can we help them leverage what they’ve learned with THEIR prospects and customers?”
 Again, it’s easy for me to understand why we approach the word the way we do.
 If you’re in the “acquisition” focused mindset and gain a customer, that’s money in the bank and your job is done.
 That’s the traditional mindset.
 I’ve actually helped businesses and have seen through my own first-hand efforts where more money is actually made downstream after the initial sale.
 Your job is never over.
 It all ties back to cultivating the relationships on a micro level.

-The beauty of these two words is that they can apply to any area of focus within the broader discipline of marketing.
+The beauty of these two words is that they can apply to any area of focus within the broader discipline of marketing, you can keep these in mind when buying likes baratos Intsagram to step up your social media marketing strategies.
 Whether you work in digital, product, field, etc., you can apply these two words in your day-to-day practice and I assure you’ll see long-term success.
 There’s no doubt there’s a lot of details to fill in between the attention and retention ends of the spectrum, but by approaching how we practice marketing from this standpoint we’re able to look at the sum of all of our efforts from a much higher level, allowing these 2 concepts to guide our behaviors and grow our businesses.